-In order for offers to be considered responsive, offerors must meet the following minimum prior experience requirements:
+In order for offers to be considered responsive, offerors, and Sub-Contractors, if applicable, must meet the following minimum prior experience requirements:

-The Offeror must provide written evidence that confirms the offeror has at least 8 years of documented and related experience in international air cargo marketing and business development.
+The offeror must provide written evidence that confirms the offeror has at least 8 years of documented and related experience in international air cargo marketing and business development.
 This must include demonstrated experience with developing effective PowerPoint presentations, conducting meeting presentations, participating in contract negotiations, statistical and data report development and the organization of international conferences.
-The related experience must have occurred since 2005.
+The related experience must have occurred since 2010.